ang-zeyu/infisearch/docs/src/search_configuration_renderers.md

 `opts`

 All renderer functions are also passed an `opts` parameter.
-This is the original input object that you provided to the `morsels.initMorsels` call, with default parameters populated at this point.
+This is the original input object that you provided to the `infisearch.init` call, with default parameters populated at this point.

 ```ts
 opts = export interface Options {